ComSSA/www.comssa.org.au/index.md

 ComSSA is the club that supports computing, computer engineering, and networking students at Curtin University.
 We're based in the ground floor of the Bentley campus Engineering Pavilion, with our office located at room 215.104.
+During weekdays, committee members can also generally be found within the 314 level 2 labs.

 We provide a wide range of [events] and [services] for our members, such as academic assistance, social events, industry presentations, and free Microsoft